Note:

 The requirements include, but are not limited to:

-• Definitions of the responsibilities and accountabilities of our employees, including senior managers, and the escalation routes available under governance
+• Definitions of the responsibilities and accountabilities of our employees, including senior managers, and the escalation routes available under governance;

-• Business-wide risk assessments that establish our overall economic crime risks, and assess the effectiveness of the systems and controls applied to mitigate them
+• Business-wide risk assessments that establish our overall economic crime risks, and assess the effectiveness of the systems and controls applied to mitigate them;

-• Processes (including transaction monitoring) to internally detect, investigate and report suspicious activity
+• Processes (including transaction monitoring) to internally detect, investigate and report suspicious activity;

-• Processes to ensure that mandatory funds transfer information is included in electronic payment messages
+• Processes to ensure that mandatory funds transfer information is included in electronic payment messages;

-• Screening of payments and parties to identify and escalate potential matches to a relevant sanctions regime
+• Screening of payments and parties to identify and escalate potential matches to a relevant sanctions regime;

-• Record keeping, management information and governance (including escalation) requirements
+• Record keeping, management information and governance (including escalation) requirements;

-• External engagement with competent authorities
+• External engagement with competent authorities and law enforcement agencies;

-• Second and third line of defence testing of the economic crime controls, to ensure appropriate assurance of an effective compliance programme
+• Second and third line of defence testing of the economic crime controls, to ensure appropriate assurance of an effective compliance programme;

-• External engagement with Public-Private Partnerships including the Joint Money Laundering Intelligence Taskforce (JMLIT) and the Joint Fraud Taskforce (JFT), and with industry trade bodies such as UK Finance and the Building Societies Association (BSA)
+• External engagement with Public-Private Partnerships including the Joint Money Laundering Intelligence Taskforce (JMLIT) and the Joint Fraud Taskforce (JFT), and with industry trade bodies such as UK Finance and the Building Societies Association (BSA);

 We evaluate and monitor economic crime threats and risks and modify our controls in response to them, including investment in our economic crime management capabilities.